philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 # Implicit Context and Scoped Databases with library(intercept)
 Really, to make this interpreter more shallow, the obvious thing to do is look for mechanisms to help us carry implicit contexts.

 One option might be [Definite Clause Grammars](https://www.metalevel.at/prolog/dcg), which can be used to encode stateful computations by modelling the sequence of states as a stream.
+It's not that shallow in that then everything we do has to be lifted to DCG land.

 We don't really need _state_ persay to implement this because the context is scoped.
 This is a subtle idea that is familiar to me from use of the `Reader` vs `State` monad.
 This is the same distinction as that between shadowing let bound variables and actual mutable variables.
 When you leave the scope, let bound variables come back.
 Likewise when we leave an `impl` scope, we restore the old program context.